CSU-ITCapstone-Fall-23/TeleWork/README.md

 # TeleWork
-Creating a web application that will help users find remote jobs and provide interview prep.
+A web application that will help users find remote jobs and provide interview prep.